 The amazing thing about 3e multiclassing—

 But complexity has a negative side, of course.
 Complexity often confuses people, and leads them to making poor choices.
 Let me be clear that I consider this different from being a “trap,” as that term is often used when talking about character building.
-To me, a trap is a feature that seems good on paper but in practice turns out deliver way less than advertised.
+To me, a trap is a feature that seems good on paper but in practice turns out to deliver way less than advertised.
 That’s different—

 But really complexity wasn’t the problem, in the end.
 Flexibility leads to complexity, sure, but the thornier issue is that flexibility leads to abuse.
 I’m not going to get too deep into the actual issue of using multiclassing for powergaming—